 Gensui 減衰 - Hitaishō 非対称 - Fukanzen-sa 不完全さ

-Simplicity is connected with naturalness, the emulation of nature.
-The panels depict nature.
+Simplicity is found in the emulation of nature.
 The beauty of simplicity is the result of an awareness that comes from a highly conscious regard of nature.

-The focus elements of panels is often the visual or tactile surface characteristics and appearance of a minor element of nature.
+The focus elements of panels is often the visual or tactile surface characteristics and appearance of a minor element.